framely/community/docs/guide/pingpong.md

 ## Create chatbot
 When you sign up for OpenCUI, a personal organization is automatically created for you.
 You can create a chatbot under this organization (or any other organization) following these steps:
 1. Within an organization, in the upper right corner of the project area, click **Create** and select **Create chatbot**.
 2. In the pop-up window, complete the form for chatbot basic settings.
-For this simple chatbot, you only need to fill the follow three fields:
+For this simple chatbot, you only need to fill in the following three fields:
    - **Project label**: the unique identifier for the chatbot.
-Type a short, memorable label for your chatbot, we suggest use low cased label.
+Type a short, memorable label for your chatbot.
+We suggest using a lowercase label.
 For example, "*pingpong*".
-   - **Region**: where do you want to deploy this chatbot to.
-Ideally it should be close to your users.
+   - **Region**: where you want to deploy this chatbot.
+Ideally, it should be close to your users.
    - **Languages**: the languages your chatbot supports, you can add multiple languages.
 Multilingual chatbots assume you deliver the same service to each user in their native languages.

 3. After completing the form, click **Create**.